paulgovan/BayesianNetwork/README.md

 * Incoming arcs
 * Outgoing arcs

-Select a node measure in the Node Control box and the result will be displayed in the Node Measure box.
+Select a node measure in the Node Measure Control box and the result will be displayed in the Node Measure box.

-The Network Control box contains different options for displaying hierarchical clusters/dendograms for the network.
+The Network Measure Control box contains different options for displaying hierarchical clusters/dendograms for the network.
 Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the Network Measure box.

 ![Measures](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Measures.PNG?raw=true)

-## Simulation
+## Editor

-Finally, click Simulation in the sidepanel in order to simulate data from the network for future use.
-Simply enter the sample size *N* in the Network Simulation box and click Download in order to download a random sample of data from the Bayesian network.
+Finally, click Editor in the sidepanel in order to interactively write code within the app.
+Click the Run button to knit the code in the Editor box.
+The resulting report is displayed on the in the body of the tab.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Simulation.PNG?raw=true)

-## Future Work
-This package is very much still in development and mutiple improvements are planned, including:
-* Bayesian Inference
-* Expert Kowledge

 Please let us know if there are things you would like to see added (or problems with the app!) by opening up an issue using the GitHub issue tracker at [https://github.com/paulgovan/BayesianNetwork/issues](https://github.com/paulgovan/BayesianNetwork/issues)